South Buton Regency

 South Buton Regency (Kabupaten Buton Selatan) is a regency located on Buton Island in Southeast Sulawesi Province of Indonesia.
 This regency was formed from the southern part of Buton Regency, from which it was separated by Act No.16 of 2014, dated 23 July 2014.
-It covers an area of 546.58 km^{2}, and the population of the districts now comprising the new regency was 74,974 at the 2010 Census and 95,261 at the 2020 Census; the official estimate as at mid 2023 was 101,635.
+It covers an area of 546.58 km^{2}, and the population of the districts now comprising the new regency was 74,974 at the 2010 Census and 95,261 at the 2020 Census; the official estimate as at mid 2025 was 104,538 (comprising 51,419 males and 53,119 females).
 The regency capital is located in Batauga.

 The Regency contains three districts in the south of Buton Island (bordered by Buton Regency, the city of Baubau, and the Flores Sea), as well as 17 islands (the largest being Kadatua, Siompu and Batu Abas) lying to the west and to the south of Buton Island.

 Administrative districts

-South Buton Regency is divided into the following seven districts (kecamatan), with their areas and populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2023.
+South Buton Regency is divided into the following seven districts (kecamatan), with their areas and populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2025.
 The table also includes the locations of the district administrative centres, the number of villages in each district (totaling 60 rural desa and 10 urban kelurahan - the latter consisting of 7 in Batauga District and 3 in Sampolawa District), and its post code.